 3. Once in a month, give yourself a treat or two

 I don’t normally drink alcohol except for free.
-For me, it doesn’t make sense to pay for something that intoxicate my only liver.
-This thought saves a lot of money as great cocktails costs me a fortune.
+For me, it doesn’t make sense to pay for something that intoxicates my only liver.
+This thought saves a lot of money as great cocktails cost me a fortune.
 And I don’t enjoy pilsener.